Devansh-18155/fossee-workshop-redesign/README.md

-Question.
-What Was the Most Challenging Part?
+Question 4) What Was the Most Challenging Part?

 The hardest part was getting the dark theme to apply consistently across all pages.
 Tailwind CSS applies light-mode base styles by default, so even when I set the background to dark in my CSS, some pages would still flash white or show light-colored form inputs.